nik-kad/portfolio/README.md

 I solve tasks connected with NLP, ML in general, ETL, data processing and visualization.

 I use Python, SQL and some popular frameworks to solve my tasks: SpaCy, Transformers, Scikit-learn, Tensorflow, Pandas, Matplotlib, Plotly, Dash, etc.
-I also have an experience in working with LLM via API.
+I also have some experience in working with LLM via API.

- To demonstrate my skills I posted descriptions of several my work projects. :computer:
+ To demonstrate my skills I posted descriptions of several of my work projects down below. :computer:

 ---
 <p>